Analytic Bijections for Smooth and Interpretable Normalizing Flows: Introduction

 Existing scalar bijections face a tradeoff. \emph{Affine transformations}~\citep{dinh2017DensityEstimation} are smooth and analytically invertible, but can only shift and scale.
-They lack the local expressivity needed to capture multimodal or heavy-tailed structure without many layers. \emph{Monotonic splines}~\citep{durkan2019NeuralSpline} offer fine-grained local control through learnable knots, but are only $C^k$ for finite $k$ (not $C^\infty$) and only actively transform a bounded interval, requiring domain tuning for each application. \emph{Neural autoregressive flows}~\citep{huang2018NeuralAutoregressive} replace affine transforms with monotonic neural networks, achieving universal approximation but requiring implicit neural network inversion. \emph{Residual flows}~\citep{chen2019NeuralNetworks,behrmann2019InvertibleResidual,ho2019FlowImproving}, Gaussianization flows~\citep{meng2020GaussianizationFlows}, and related smooth constructions~\citep{kohler2021SmoothNormalizing} achieve both smoothness and expressivity, but generally require numerical root-finding for inversion, complicating implementation and adding computational overhead.
+They lack the local expressivity needed to capture multimodal or heavy-tailed structure without many layers. \emph{Monotonic splines}~\citep{durkan2019NeuralSpline} offer fine-grained local control through learnable knots, but are only $C^k$ for finite $k$ (not $C^\infty$) and only actively transform a bounded interval.
+Bijections in Gaussianization flows~\citep{meng2020GaussianizationFlows}, \emph{residual flows}~\citep{chen2019ResidualFlows,behrmann2019InvertibleResidual,ho2019FlowImproving} and related smooth constructions~\citep{kohler2021SmoothNormalizing} achieve global smoothness but require numerical root-finding for inversion.
+We focus here on discrete architectures, but note that \emph{continuous normalizing flows}~\citep{chen2018NeuralOrdinary, grathwohl2019FFJORDFreeForm} also define flexible and smooth transformations, however at the cost of numerically solving differential equations.

-We introduce a family of \emph{analytic bijections} that resolve this tradeoff: globally smooth ($C^\infty$), defined on all of $\R$, analytically invertible in closed form, and supporting both local deformations and global redistribution of probability mass.
-Our constructions derive from two principles.
-First, algebraic rational functions whose inverses reduce to solvable cubics, and second, conjugation with monotonic maps like $\sinh$, yielding three concrete bijection families: \emph{cubic rational}, \emph{sinh}, and \emph{cubic polynomial}.
-These can serve as drop-in replacements for affine or spline transformers in existing coupling architectures.
+We introduce \emph{analytic bijections} that resolve this trade-off: globally smooth ($C^\infty$), defined on all of $\R$, analytically invertible in closed form, and supporting both local deformations and global redistribution of probability mass.
+Our constructions derive from two principles: algebraic rational functions whose inverses reduce to solvable cubics, and conjugation with monotonic maps such as the $\sinh$ function.